Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.48 - October 2018
+---

+**3-Release SDK Breaking Changes**

+- None.

+**API Breaking Changes**

+- None.

+**API Changes**

+- In config parameter a log level at root level of logs in config : config.logs.level has been added for set the level of logs.
+Note: The value in file section will erase it, if the file logging is enabled.

+**Others Changes**

+- In service **channels** the method `publishMessageToChannel` has been updated to allow post of files.
+- A correction of `stop` and `reconnection` processes has been done
+- Logs has been updated to follow the GPRD law and then hide private data.

 ### SDK for Node.JS 1.47 - October 2018
 ---